Palo Alto Medical Foundation

 Everyone who chooses to do so has a different reason.
 Here are a few:

-• Message of abstinence: The word "virginity" has a strong image of "abstinence."
+• Message of Abstinence: The word "virginity" has a strong image of "abstinence."
 You may decide you had sex too soon or rethink your decision to be sexually active.
 Becoming a second-generation virgin is one way to strongly state to others and to yourself that you have decided to abstain from sex.

-• Regain a feeling of control: For some, virginity is a state of mind.
+• Regain a Feeling of Control: For some, virginity is a state of mind.
 The origin of the word "virgin" is from the Greek word "Virgo," often associated with goddesses of power.
 For some, second-generation virginity is a reclaiming of power and control over one's body.

 • Reclaiming your sexuality: When someone forces or pressures you to have sex, or makes you feel your virginity was "stolen," it doesn't feel like that should be your "first time."
 Your first time having sex is special, and no one has the right to take that from you.
 If being raped or pressured into sex has happened to you, you're not alone.
 There is support, and your real "first time" is still to come.
 Second-generation virginity allows you to reclaim your virginity in such cases.